The Life Insurance Application Process

 Let's take these issues one by one and you can determine if you are likely to be affected by delays.

 The Life Insurance quote/company you choose- Due to volume, staffing and company culture some carriers simply do a better job of getting applications turned around.
-This is taken into account whenever The Life Insurance Help Desk makes a recommendation.
+This is taken into account whenever The Bequest Mutual makes a recommendation.
 There are times when a situation dictates that paying slightly more to a faster carrier makes sense.
 As always that decision rests with the client.

 The Type Of Insurance-This is less of a reference to term insurance v. permanent insurance as it is a reference to fully underwritten and non-med and simplified issue.
 Non-med or No Exam policies (without APS requested) are generally turned around in less than 72 hours.
 Because there is no medical exam the underwriters have less to evaluate.
 In these cases underwriting will look at your prescription history and your driving history.
 They will also conduct a detailed telephone interview and may request medical records based on the call.
 These policies are great fits for folks who have not been to the doctor in some time, need insurance fast for loan collateral, or just don't like needles.